 So, this is a very last minute post.
 I want to put it out to all of you in case I lose power due to Hurricane Harvey.
 Yes, I know, what am I doing, writing a blog post in the midst of a hurricane?
-The reason is because today when I went to the store to buy some provisions, I was trying to think of healthy options if you need to eat non perishable food items out of a can or box.
+The reason is because today when I went to the store to buy some provisions, I was trying to think of healthy options of non perishable food items, that would have a long shelf life and not require any cooking.
 I wanted to share with you some of my choices.
 Many of us are working on eating healthy which involves lots of whole foods, clean eating and fresh ingredients.
 But, what do you do if you are in the situation like I am where you are preparing for a significant weather event that may cause power outages to the point where you may not be able to cook for several days or weeks?
 How will I be able to tackle Eating Healthy When The Power Goes Out?

 So, as I cruised down the aisles of the grocery store, I began to be way more mindful of the packed foods that I had to choose from.
 Reading the labels very closely, make choices from a variety of different food categories and buying produce in limited quantities, helped in my selections.
 Of course when we look at labels, we often look at the calories, fat, carbs and sugar content.
 But, one thing that is super important to look at is the amount of sodium in canned and packaged products.
 Many foods are preserved in high amounts of sodium to maintain a longer shelf life.
 So, just be careful with your selections, especially if you need to watch your sodium intake.